 - There have been proposals to cap unauthorised overdrafts because they can cost customers a fortune.

 There are many times in life when you may struggle for money.
 You’ve had to spend a lot of money in a few weeks, and your bank balance is seriously low.
 For most people, a convenient solution is to get an overdraft.
 You contact your bank and ask to get an overdraft so you have access to additional funds.
 If they approve this, then you’ll have to pay a daily fee until you’re out of the overdraft.
-On the other hand, payday loans provide a quick short term solution too.
+On the other hand, payday loans from a direct lender in the UK provide a quick short term solution too.
 Overdraft vs Payday Loans – Which will it be?

 Loans or Overdrafts – The Cheapest Solution